deadproject/FixOs/README.md

 ### Key Features

-- Windows 10/11 Pro is installed by default
-  - *prompted to enable after Windows installation*
+- Ability to choose Windows Edition (Pro is not enforced anymore as in v1.0.0)
 - Allows execution of PowerShell scripts by default
-- Features
 - bypass the online account
 - bypass the Wi-Fi selection
 - bypass windows 11 requirements (tpm, secure boot, etc)
 - add the ability to Sign in with local account
+- Sets privacy-related registry keys to disable telemetry
+- Configures Windows services for optimal performance
+- Enables the Ultimate Performance power plan
+- Limits Windows Update to install only security updates for two year
 - Support Arm, amd/intel 64 bit, amd/intel 32 bit

 - Apps preinstalled